 proved that there are only five solid shapes that can be made from simple

-polygons (the triangle, square and hexagon).
+polygons (the triangle, square and pentagon).
 Plato, strongly influenced by this

 pure mathematical discovery, revised the four element theory with the